fidelity/kconnect/docs/book/src/commands/use_aks.md

       --history-location string    Location of where the history is stored. (default "$HOME/.kconnect/history.yaml") --idp-protocol string        The idp protocol to use (e.g. saml, aad).
 See flags additional flags for the protocol.
   -k, --kubeconfig string          Location of the kubeconfig to use. (default "$HOME/.kube/config")
       --login-type string          The login method to use when connecting to the AKS cluster as a non-admin.
-Possible values: devicecode,spn,ropc,msi,token (default "devicecode")
+Possible values: devicecode,spn,ropc,msi,azurecli (default "devicecode")
       --max-history int            Sets the maximum number of history items to keep (default 100) -n, --namespace string           Sets namespace for context in kubeconfig --no-history                 If set to true then no history entry will be written